AndreBaltazar8/obsidian-canvas-conversation/README.md

 ## From BRAT

--   Install with BRAT from Obsidian Community Plugins (if you don't have it)
+-   Install BRAT from Obsidian Community Plugins (if you don't have it)
 -   Add this repository (AndreBaltazar8/obsidian-canvas-conversation) as a new plugin.

 ## From Releases